If you don’t have a Magnolia support account yet, please contact Magnolia Sales at email@example.com and include the following information:

-Please provide lots of details when reporting an issue.
+Please provide lots of details when reporting a SUPPORT-related issue in Jira.
 This allows us to help you more effectively.
 Please report how to reproduce the problem, attach log files, screenshots and so on.

 Ticket’s SLA is set depending on the reporter of the ticket.
 New tickets created in need of a customer with a higher SLA have to be reported by the customer and make it visible to the involved accounts following the instructions defined in section Making issues visible to teammates.
 Making it visible to the involved accounts will allow partners or teammates edit and comment on it.

 Select from the following issue types:

 Magnolia Malfunction.
 Use to ask for help with any kind of problem related to a corrupted repository, missing documentation or malfunctioning Magnolia code.
 Covered by support agreement.